Archives

 As both camps struggled with their own strategies and battled with one another, a new group of voices for freedom emerged.
 Starting in 1959, students attending Historically Black Colleges and Universities began conducting sit-ins at local restaurants and stores, demanding to sit and be served alongside whites.
 These protests began capturing national attention a year later when four students attending North Carolina A&T in Greensboro sat down at a lunch counter in a local Woolworth’s and ordered coffee; 20 more students would come a day later to take their place, launching one of the biggest sit-in protests of the era — and fostered sit-ins by HBCU students in cities such as Nashville and Atlanta.

 These students, well-educated, talented, and energetic, were tired of being treated as second-class citizens by Jim Crow segregationists.
 They were also especially annoyed with the NAACP and Dr. King’s SCLC, which refused to fully support their protests and were unwilling to be the strong grassroots activists these young men and women expected them to be.
 And they would form their own group, the Student Non-violent Coordinating Committee, to rally their cause.
 From this group would come a generation of black leaders both legendary and otherwise, including John Lewis, Stokely Carmichael, mathematician Bob Moses and (unfortunately) Marion Barry.
-They were joined by older civil rights leaders such as Ella Baker and who were equally ready to take action and were just as frustrated with the reluctance of the NAACP and SCLC to join common cause.
+They were joined by older civil rights leaders such as Ella Baker who were equally ready to take action and were just as frustrated with the reluctance of the NAACP and SCLC to join common cause.

 But one established organization was more than willing to join these young protestors.
 And that was CORE.
 An offshoot of the international Fellowship of Reconciliation movement, the organization had attempted to rally support for nonviolent protests with such efforts as the Journey of Reconciliation, a bus ride that attempted to test southern compliance to the Morgan decision.
 But by the 1960s, CORE was in the doldrums.
 The ouster of its dynamic cofounder, Jim Farmer, along with the unfamiliarity with nonviolent protest and Sen. Joseph McCarthy’s investigations of alleged communists, forced the group into the wilderness.
 Having been the pioneer of nonviolent struggle, the emergence of King had stole its thunder; nor was it welcomed by either King’s supporters or national NAACP leaders.
 But the new, campus-based civil rights activists were more than ready to get any support from any established group.
 And even before the Greensboro protest, CORE began staging its own sit-ins and nonviolent protests in cities such as Miami.